-Remember: You’ve Done This Before
+Remember: You Don’t Need Bar Exam Tips!
+You’ve Done This Before

 The good news is that the bar exam is just another exam.
 You had plenty of exams in law school, and if you are sitting for the bar exam, you must have done just fine.
 The bad news is that you probably never took an exam that lasted multiple days with hundreds of other nervous people.
-The stakes, of course, are also a bit higher on this exam.
+The stakes, of course, are also a wee bit higher on this exam.

 The bottom line, however, is that you have done this before, and you have passed every single time.
-You might not have nerves of steel, but they should at least be made of aluminum by now.
-Even better, you don’t have to get an “A” on the bar exam; you just have to pass.
+You might not have nerves of steel, but they should at least be plated in aluminum by now.
+Even better, you don’t have to get an “A” on the bar exam; you have to pass.
 If you had success in law school, there’s a pretty good chance you’re going to pass the bar exam.
 Trust your instincts and remember that you’ve already conquered plenty of similar challenges to be in this position.